 What can you do at The Chapel on Sycamore?

 After being purchased by new investors in 2020, the building has since been transformed into a wondrous events space.
-Birthday celebrations, conferences and non-profit events take place here weekly, and many happy couples have taken advantage of the venue’s timeless interior to provide the perfect backdrop for their wedding day.
+Birthday celebrations, conferences and non-profit events take place here weekly.
+What’s more, many happy couples have had their wedding here too.

-The converted chapel also hosts Candlelight concerts – a series of classical tributes dedicated to a range of artists and genres, from Vivaldi and Bach to Taylor Swift, Coldplay and more.
+The Chapel on Sycamore also hosts Candlelight concerts – a series of classical tributes dedicated to a range of artists and genres, from Vivaldi and Bach to Taylor Swift, Coldplay and more.
 Listening to music by candlelight is already an enchanting experience, but a Chapel on Sycamore Candlelight concert is something else.
 The gorgeous interiors and overall chapel beauty manage to make these concerts even more magical.

-Although The Chapel on Sycamore was initially built to host religious sermons and worship, it’s now no longer affiliated with any religion, denomination or church.
+The church is now no longer affiliated with any religion, denomination or church.

 Is parking available?